tim-dm/IMVUCal3DLib/README.md

 # IMVUCal3DLib
- A simple C# library for reading and manipulating the xml inside of IMVU Cal3D files (xpf, xmf, xsf, etc..)
+ A simple C# library for reading and manipulating the xml inside of IMVU Cal3D files (xaf, xmf, xsf, etc..)